hackclub/hackclub/workshops/that_was_easy/README.md

 ### Adding `index.js` to the HTML File

-Now we must connect the two files.
-Since HTML file depends on JavaScript file to make our button play sounds, we must include a reference to the JavaScript file within the HTML file.
+As you can see in the pane on the left (called a filetree) we have an `index.js` file.
+Since HTML depends on JavaScript to make our button play sounds, we must include a reference to the JavaScript file within the HTML file.
 We can do this by using an HTML tag called the script tag (`<script>`), which is how JavaScript files are included in HTML files.

 The script tag has an attribute called source (`src`), which is where we will fill in the URL to the JavaScript file we want to include.